alepuzio/listfiles/README.md

 - Write the file of _Contributing_ as [this] ( https://gist.github.com/PurpleBooth/b24679402957c63ec426/forks)

 ### Past
-- agganciato a travis
+- The project is structured for CI in Travis
-- la directory ha lo stesso nome dell'applicazione, non src
+- The directory of the source has the same name of the application, not _src_
-- mettere in directory src le classi senza unit test
+- The directory of the source has the classes with no unit test
-- spostare le classi nei file di test, così da avere accoppiamento
+- The classes with unit test are moved inside the module of test (an idea of mine to coupling stronger test and source code)

 ## Status CI Integration